 Please keep me posted.
 If you encounter challenges in your life, let me know as soon as possible so we can find ways for you to succeed in this class.
-You can call me, e-mail me, meet me in "Zoom-land."
+You can text me, e-mail me, meet me in "Zoomland."
 If you feel overwhelmed, contact me; we'll work together on a strategy of success for you.